 We acknowledge birthdays, as preferred by child and family, by singing to each birthday child who wishes to be recognized during our group time.
 Some families inquire about sending special food treats for their child to share with classmates.
-Our accreditation requirements stipulate that "food that comes from home for sharing among the children must be either whole fruits or commercially prepared packaged foods in factory-sealed containers."
+Families are welcome to provide a healthy snack as part of your celebration; please avoid sugary desserts.
+Our accreditation requirements also stipulate that "food that comes from home for sharing among the children must be either whole fruits or commercially prepared packaged foods in factory-sealed containers."
 This complies with USDA Child Care Food Program guidelines.
 Teachers will serve these at the group's regular snack time.
 Families are expected to check with staff in advance because some classrooms have children with severe food allergies which may require more stringent practices.
 Children often enjoy bringing a small non-food item to share on birthdays instead of a snack.
 Stickers, pencils, or special napkins for snack time work well.
 For health and safety reasons families may not send candy, gum or balloons.
-In addition, if families plan a private birthday party for their child and wish to invite friends from the ECL class, they may distribute invitations on-site only if they include every child in the class.
+In addition, if families plan a private birthday party for their child and wish to invite friends from the ECLS class, they may distribute invitations on-site only if they include every child in the class.
 All other party invites should be shared off-site.